PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     replace the placeholder image currently in the 'axes' and 'planes' sections diagrams
         - full, detailed overview of axes and planes
-        - simple axes and angled vectors
+        - simple axes
+        - combination of axes
-        - simple planes and angled planes
+        - angled planes (no circular direction)
-        - top of a circle and circular directions fill in missing descriptions references?
+        - top of a circle and circular directions, likely in one image fill in missing descriptions references?